Md. officials wanted Black leaders not to use the term ‘police brutality.’ They resisted.

 It sheds light on the sensitive and sometimes precarious choices that governments make when trying to position themselves in relation to these protests, and the determination of people inside and outside government to hold their elected representatives accountable.

-After Wilson notified other members of the commission about the instruction not to use the phrase “brutality,” they roundly agreed in an Aug.
+After Wilson notified other members of the commission about the instruction not to use the phrase “police brutality,” they roundly agreed in an Aug.
 3 public meeting not to abide by the request.
 Several of the commissioners denounced what they said appeared to be an attempt to soften the speech around police killings of Black people.

 Chanel Compton, director of the Banneker-Douglass Museum, said in a statement that terms such as “police brutality” and “white supremacy” are commonly used in scholarship on Black civil rights movements.